viamrobotics/docs/docs/components/encoder/ams-as5048.md

 tags: ["encoder", "components"]
 aliases:
   - "/components/encoder/ams-as5048/"
-component_description: "The AMS-AS5048 encoder is an absolute encoder that which can connect using an I2C interface."
+component_description: "Supports the AMS-AS5048 encoder, an absolute encoder that you can connect to using an I2C interface."
 # SMEs: Rand
 ---